 After considering the substantial information and insight gained from the stakeholder interviews and background documents provided by CI staff, the JLL team prepared the following overview of the university's Strengths, Weaknesses, Opportunities, and Threats (SWOT) as they relate to achieving the goals and objectives of the Plan.
-This SWOT analysis is not an exhaustive assessment of all relevant factors and is the professional opinion of JLL based on information obtained as of the date of this report.
+It is not intended to be an all-inclusive list of the SWOT factors, but those that may require mitigation, to the extent possible, and those that should be reinforced to achieve success.

-JLL PRELIMINARY ASSESSMENT OF CI STRENGTHS, WEAKNESSES, OPPORTUNITIES AND THREATS
+STRENGTHS, WEAKNESSES, OPPORTUNITIES AND THREATS